WHAT WE’RE LOOKING FOR:

 Please email submissions and queries to qcwriters [at] gmail [dot] com.
 For submissions, include in the subject line “QCW submission,” and attach your files to the message (use a zip file for larger projects) or include in the body of the message a link to work hosted online.
 A faculty advisor should send a brief email to the address above, verifying that the student authored the submitted work.

-Indicate in your message the section to which you are submitting and remove your name and affiliation from your submission.
+Indicate in your message the section to which you are submitting and a bit about yourself (school, year in school, etc.); remove your name and affiliation from your submission.
 All submissions should relate to the general focus of the journal; sections are as follows:

 Inquiry: 2,500 to 5,000 word critical essays, informed by research.